Appdynamics/keynote-monitoring-extension/README.md

 : An API key generated from the [Keynote API console][].
 Required.

 exclude_slots
 : A comma-separated list of measurement slot names to be excluded from import.
+You can use regular expressions for more specific matching.
 Optional.

 ## Metrics Provided ##